MicroStrategy/rest-api-docs/docs/common-workflows/filter-data/filter-report-and-cube-instances/filter-report-and-cube-instances-using-view-filters/supported-operators.md

 ---
-title: Supported Operators for View Filters
+title: Supported operators for view filters
 description: The supported operators for view filters.
 ---